The Work Health and Safety Prosecutor (WHSP) conducts prosecutions under the:

 - General guidelines (pursuant to section 48(1) of the WHS Act)

 - Written guidelines (pursuant to section 48(2) of the WHS Act)

-- Director of Public Prosecution (DPP) guidelines (pursuant to section 230(3) of the WHS Act).
+- Guidelines of the Director of Public Prosecutions (Director’s Guidelines) (pursuant to section 230(3) of the WHS Act)

 - Repealed Workplace Health and Safety Act 1995